 The island of Rhodes, which sits in the eastern part of the Mediterranean Sea, offers a rich history along with incredible natural beauty.
-There are plenty of places to visit and things to do in Rhodes island that make it the perfect holidays destination.
-What follows are 50 facts you may don’t know about the island!
+The evergreen mountains in combination with the stunning beaches and the picturesque medieval town make it the perfect holiday destination.
+You will find plenty of interesting places to visit as well as uncountable things to do all year long.
+What follows are several facts about Rhodes island you may don’t know.
+Grab a drink and prepare to be surprised!

 1. Origins: According to Greek myth, the island of Rhodes was originally the sun god named Helios.
 He felt in love with a nymph named Rhodes, who transformed herself into an island when his sunlight touched her skin.
 In the Greek language, “Rhodes” means “rose” which describes the island quite well as it is covered in flowers.